Navigate the rich and diverse Houston Visual Art Scene with the following links and a brief description of each art-related organization:

 Links to Current Art Information

-Fine Arts Calendar Fine Arts calendar from the Houston Chronicle
+Fine Arts Calendar See Arts (in Arts and Entertainment section): Fine Arts calendar from the Houston Chronicle

 Glasstire A place to look for information about events around Texas.
 Reviews, feature articles, essays, interviews, and message boards to keep you informed.

 Houston Press The edgy tabloid Source listing galleries, openings/closings and unusual venues for art in the city.
 Check the listings Search using keywords.

 Houston's Cultural Events Calendar provides art listings, featured events, and current exhibitions around town.